 This Division is responsible for student administration matters within the University.
 These include: course inquiries; admission; enrolment and re-enrolment; maintenance of student records; provision of Commonwealth Assistance Notices; issuing of invoices and receipt of payments; support for off-campus students; conduct of university examinations; tracking of assignments; administration of scholarships and graduation ceremonies.

-Facilities Management Services Division provides a range of services to the University in the areas of space management, building maintenance, building operations, campus development, security and parking.
+Facilities Management Services Division provides a range of services to the University in the areas of security, parking, building maintenance and operations (including cleaning), space management and campus development.